-Forester careers are one of the top 30 environmental science careers.
-When a tree falls in the forest, foresters hear it
+Forestry careers are one of the top 30 environmental science careers.
+A typical day in a forestry career involves:

 In a forester career, you often spend a significant amount of time in remote areas and forested areas.

 For example, foresters perform “timber cruising” which involves identifying tree species type, volume, and quality before harvesting.